Effective March 7, 2018

-Product service fulfillment, such as the use of addresses for shipping and credit card information for payment;
+- Product service fulfillment, such as the use of addresses for shipping and credit card information for payment;

-Sending electronic publications to online subscribers;
+- Sending electronic publications to online subscribers;

-Administration of our websites and monitoring usage of our websites;
+- Administration of our websites and monitoring usage of our websites;

-Internal operations, such as the use of identity-verification technologies, and the review of server logs;
+- Internal operations, such as the use of identity-verification technologies, and the review of server logs;

-Marketing of products and services to you by the Coalition.
+- Marketing of products and services to you by the Coalition;

-d.
+c.
 Email Addresses and Mailing Lists

 The Coalition collects and uses the email addresses and mailing addresses of its visitors for purposes of providing information and services.
 In addition, the Coalition collects email and mailing addresses in connection with registration for and attendance at conferences, webinars and other events, subscriptions for publications, the purchase of products and services, and in other circumstances.
-We may use your e-mail address or other personally identifiable information to send commercial or marketing messages to you regarding the Coalition’s products or services.
-In addition, we may also use your name, mailing address, e-mail address, or other personally identifiable information (i) to send commercial or marketing messages on behalf of unrelated third parties, and/or (ii) in a mailing list sold to third parties for the marketing of their products and services.
+We may use your e-mail address or other Personal Information to send commercial or marketing messages to you regarding the Coalition’s products or services.
+In addition, we may also use your name, mailing address, e-mail address, or other Personal Information (i) to send commercial or marketing messages on behalf of unrelated third parties, and/or (ii) in a mailing list sold to third parties for the marketing of their products and services.
 For example, we may share contact information you provide when you register for a conference or webinar with conference exhibitors or webinar sponsors so that they may send you commercial messages.
 You may opt-out of any or all of such disclosures as provided below.

 Our online surveys may ask respondents for contact, demographic and other personally identifiable information.
 The ways in which such information may be used or disclosed will be described in the survey materials.
-We also may use contact information from our surveys to send the user information about products and services of the Coalition, partner organizations and/or unrelated third parties.
+We also may use contact information from our surveys to send you information about products and services of the Coalition, partner organizations and/or unrelated third parties.

-f.
+e.
 Information from Other Sources